Ice hockey – NHL: That’s what Marco Kasper expects at Detroit Red Wings – winter sports

 Without a contract, Kasper will stay with Rögle, which for me is the most likely option anyway.

-In contrast to Kasper, the second Austrian draft pick, Vinzenz Rohrer (to the Montreal Canadiens) does not have to worry about his immediate future: Until the Canadiens have to offer him a contract in two years at the latest, he will be in the OHL with the Ottawa 67’s stay, but without Kasper as a secondary player.
+In contrast to Kasper, the second Austrian draft pick, Vinzenz Rohrer (to the Montreal Canadiens) does not have to worry regarding his immediate future: Until the Canadiens have to offer him a contract in two years at the latest, he will be in the OHL with the Ottawa 67’s stay, but without Kasper as a secondary player.

 Text source: © LAOLA1.at